Home > Travel Professionals > Group Tours > Itineraries > Themed Tours

 There are many unique businesses in South Dakota where visitors can actually see items being produced.
 At an art center in Rapid City, for example, watch Native American craftspeople produce their fine art and jewelry.
 In Rapid City, watch Native American pottery-making.
 Several Rapid City Black Hills gold companies offer on-site tours of their jewelry-making facilities.
 At a manufacturing facility in Lemmon, see where unique agate and other jewelry is made.
 In Hot Springs watch craftspeople make cowboy boots, saddles and moccasins.

 South Dakota offers a host of opportunities for soft adventure: hiking, biking, fishing, golfing, wagon rides, balloon rides and more.
-Request a South Dakota Adventure Travel Guide for a listing of outfitters and adventure travel providers.
-You can also search our Travel Directory for adventures and activities.
+Search our Travel Directory for adventures and activities.

 View our three-day sample itinerary.